 Betty spent 15 more days in the hospital treatment, including examination by ophthalmologist, radiologist, a neurologist, and an EEG for metal poisoning.

 Records of early blood tests disappeared and other medical records did as well.
 The hospital checked her for whole-body radiation of a high level.
 Dr. Brian McClellan discovered non-ionizing radiation, but with an ionizing component: It had been permanent and debilitating with on-going severe headache and nausea, redness of skin, scarring, loss of pigmentation, eye-inflammation, diarrhea, swelling of neck, loss of finger nails, hair loss, weight loss, and fatigue.

 Colby Landrum contacted stomach paints, diarrhea, weight loss, eye inflammation, hair loss, tooth decay, anxiety and nightmares.
 There was temporary photo-sensitivity to the sun.
-Colby had nightmares that included a fear of helicopters.
+Colby had nightmares and a fear of helicopters.

 Betty’s new 1980 Oldsmobile Cutlass had multiple electrical problems and the steering wheel’s plastic material fell off in large clumps.
 Handprints had left permanent identifications on the padded hot dashboard.
 The windshield had exploded like it was hit with a baseball bat.